The best independent guide to Praia da Rocha

 Both Portimão and Praia da Rocha are close to some of the Algarve’s finest beaches, with Praia da Rocha positioned on the cliffs just above one of the best beaches of the central Algarve region.

 Most visitors just head to this wonderful beach, which can easily be walked (1.5km) from the historic centre of Portimão, but there are many more beautiful beaches to discover.
 There are hidden cove beaches near Vau, the deserted beaches east of Alvor, or the picturesque beaches south of Ferragudo.

-The beautiful coastline of Praia da Rocha (the Praia do Amado beach)
+The beautiful coastline to the west of Praia da Rocha (the Praia do Amado beach)

 There are three major beaches that are within walking distance of Praia da Rocha.
 The largest and closest to the town is the magnificent beach of Praia da Rocha.
 Heading west is the smaller beach of Praia dos Tres Castelos, which extends for the same distance as Praia da Rocha but is narrower and bound by higher cliffs.